dominant-strategies/go-quai/doc/soap.md

 | SHA | `quai_submitShaBlock` | Use when the template was requested with `powType = "sha"`. |
 | Scrypt | `quai_submitScryptBlock` | Use when the template was requested with `powType = "scrypt"`. |

+On success the RPC returns a JSON object of the form `{"hash": "<workshare-or-block-hash>", "number": "<hex-encoded-block-number>"}`.
-The RPC returns `null` on success.
-Errors are surfaced through standard JSON-RPC error objects; miners should retry with a fresh template if the node reports that the block is stale or the parent has changed.
+Errors follow the standard JSON-RPC error object, and miners should retry with a fresh template if the node reports that the block is stale or the parent has changed.

 Upon successful submission, the node relays the block across the network and credits